 Teams of investigators could be seen Friday afternoon digging and sifting dirt, and examining several locations on the property.
-The detectives remains at the scene after 10 p.m. despite rain that was falling.
+The detectives remained at the scene after 10 p.m. despite rain that was falling.

-Investigators have not said what led them to the property, but Marvin Rogers, who lives up the hill said law enforcement showed up he noticed some suspicious activity several months ago.
+Investigators have not said what led them to the property, but Marvin Rogers, who lives up the hill, said law enforcement showed up after he noticed some suspicious activity several months ago.